Heinzad/heinzad.github.io/_vitae/2023-data-engineer-meridian.md

 Achievements:

-- Loaded 600 tables into a Databricks proof-of-concept (Delta Live Tables).
+- Loaded 600 tables into a Databricks proof-of-concept of metadata-driven development (Delta Live Tables).
 - Rebuilt 50 Power BI reports using dataflows.

 ---